15.1 – Getting started with the DCF Analysis

 15.7 – Conclusion

 Over the last 3 chapters, we have looked at different aspects of equity research.
 As you may have realized, equity research is simply the process of inspecting the company from three different perspectives (stages).

 In stage 1, we looked at the qualitative aspects of the company.
 At this stage, we figured out who, what, when, how, and why of the company.
-I consider this as an extremely crucial stage of equity research.
+I consider this an extremely crucial stage of equity research.
 If something is not really convincing here, I do not proceed further.
-Remember markets are an ocean of opportunities, so do not force yourself to commit on to an opportunity that does not give you the right vibe.
+Remember, markets are an ocean of opportunities, so do not force yourself to commit to an opportunity that does not give you the right vibe.